meilleurs huile d olive

 Traditional methods of oil extraction

 The traditional method of extracting olive oil involves the use of a press .
-The olives are first dried then crushed to release the oil.
-This process, known as crushing , is carried out in a traditional mill or frantoio .
+The olives are first dried and then crushed to release the oil.
+This process, known as trituration , is carried out in a traditional mill or frantoio .
 The oil is then separated from the rest of the olive pulp by pressing .
 This method, although laborious, is valued for its ability to preserve the oil's unique properties , including its richness in antioxidants , vitamins , and oleic acid .

 Modern methods of oil extraction